marios8543/PBot/README.md

     - vote kill Cancels the vote running in that channel.
 Only the vote creator and people with the Manage Messages permission use this.
   - crypto *coin*
   Gets the price of a coin in USD and EUR.
 Supported coins: BTC,ETH,BCH,ZEC,DCR,DASH,LTC,XRP,ETC,DOGE.
 More to be added soon...
+  - rule34 *tag*
+  Gets an image from rule34.xxx based on the tag given.

 More coming soon...